rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 body.append(elem);
 ~~~

-I now have content I can use to test my web server with.
-I can make sure it properly serves out a web page, handles a file listing and properly services the JavaScript.
+This provides content to test my prototypes.
+Using these files I can make sure the prototype properly serves out a web page, handles a file listing and properly services the JavaScript.

 Your directory tree should look something like this.